 - Acts of violence (e.g., gunshot wounds)

 - Medical malpractice

 Not surprisingly, spinal cord injuries are most common in young adults and males.

-If you were in an accident that caused injuries to your spinal cord, you should seek the advice of an experienced personal injury attorney as soon as possible – especially if you believe someone’s negligence caused the accident.
-Our medical malpractice attorneys have extensive experience representing individuals whose spinal cord injuries were caused by the negligence or intentional harm of another person or company.
+If you were in an accident that caused injuries to your spinal cord, you should seek the advice of experienced Connecticut spinal cord injury attorneys as soon as possible – especially if you believe someone’s negligence caused the accident.
+Our malpractice lawyers have extensive experience representing individuals whose spinal cord injuries were caused by the negligence or intentional harm of another person or company.

 The effects of a spinal cord injury depend on the force and site of impact.

 - If a person suffers an “incomplete spinal cord injury,” the spinal cord is compressed and damaged, but it is still able to relay some signals from the brain to areas of the body below the injury.
 In these cases, individuals will still have some sensation and movement below the site of injury.